Letters from Lodi

 Appellation and the growers and vintners behind these crafts.
 Told from the

 perspective of multi-award winning wine journalist, Randy Caparoso.

 Why wine is tasted with your brain, not your palate

-The role of perception in food and wine production
+The Role of perception in Food and wine production

-When you taste wine, are you using your eyes, nose and mouth?
+When you taste wine, are you using your eyes, nose, and mouth?
 Obviously, yes.
-However, there is plenty of evidence to suggest that you are not so much using sensory receptors as your actual brain, because it's the brain that tells you how everything tastes.
+However, there is plenty of evidence to suggest that you are not so much using sensory receptors as your actual brain because it's the brain that tells you how everything tastes.
 Your nose and mouth are simply the instruments used by your central nervous system to interpret sensations.
 This fact has a huge impact on how we perceive wines, and thus how wines are grown and made.

 Consider this: In India, Hindu customers once marched in protest at a dozen locations of McDonald’s.
-In India, because of dietary restrictions of the majority of the population, McDonald’s sells no beef product (only vegetable and lamb burgers).
+In India, because of the dietary restrictions of the majority of the population, McDonald’s sells no beef products (only vegetable and lamb burgers).
 What raised the Hindus' ire?
 They had heard about a lawsuit in the U.S. brought by a group of vegetarians against McDonald's for flavoring their fries with a "natural flavor" derived from beef extract, which the Hindus were also unknowingly consuming (see The New York Times Archives on McDonald’s $10 million settlement of this issue with vegetarians and religious groups).

 What is interesting about this is not so much that the actual percentage of beef extract in a super-sized package of fries reportedly amounted to just 0.000000000003%, but the fact that it was put into the fries precisely because the average person can perceive this flavor, even at infinitesimal levels.
 The Hindus were angry because McDonald’s was getting them to eat their fries by appealing to their raw, unconscious desire for beef — a thought planted in their heads, rather than an actual taste.